A fact or two:

 Issues of the Journal and previous DSGB magazines are being digitized and several are available for download.
 This, and revision and editing of DSGB website pages, will be occupying us for some time.

-With effect February 2017 Shaun Ferguson will be standing down as Secretary and Treasurer of the DSGB, and Bryan Parry will take over.
+With effect February 2017 Shaun Ferguson retired from the posts of Secretary and Treasurer of the DSGB, and Bryan Parry has taken over those posts.

-Most recent changes (December 2016): More DSGB magazines digitised; New dozenal url references, Dozenal apps from the DSA.
-"Splash" section revised and extended; some editing and tidying of the "Basics" section; New dozenal clock for your desktop (java) - in Applications; "Hamburg Musical Notation" added to application section; TGM (pdf archive of first edition); revised TGM booklet (pdf: spellings, spacing, general corrections), DSGB Newscast Archives added (Magazines in pdf format).
+Most recent changes (November 2020): Several hyperlinks updated and some removed: January 2018: More DSGB magazines digitised; some editing and tidying of the "Basics" section, "Dozenite system" by Pasumarty added; New dozenal url references, Dozenal apps from the DSA.
+"Splash" section revised and extended; New dozenal clock for your desktop (java) - in Applications; "Hamburg Musical Notation" added to application section; TGM (pdf archive of first edition); revised TGM booklet (pdf: spellings, spacing, general corrections), DSGB Newscast Archives added (Magazines in pdf format).
 These pdf versions of the Duodecimal Newscast have been produced for us by the DSA from scans of the original magazines.
 More will be published here in due course.

 In Memoriam - an obituary for Arthur Whillock